CraigMcDonaldCodes/exercism-solutions/java/squeaky-clean/README.md

 Multiple `char`s can comprise a string such as `"word"` or `char`s can be processed independently.
 Their literals have single quotes e.g. `'A'`.

-Java `char`s support Unicode encoding so in addition to the latin character set pretty much all the writing systems in use world can be represented, e.g. ancient greek `'β'`.
+Java `char`s support Unicode encoding so in addition to the Latin character set pretty much all the writing systems in use worldwide can be represented, e.g. the Greek letter `'β'`.

 There are many builtin library methods to inspect and manipulate `char`s.
 These can be found as static methods of the `java.lang.Character` class.